 One of Shirley's hobbies is music and nature video filming and editing.
 She made a delightful video featuring birds of the sanctuary that was shown at the San Luis Obispo International Film Festival on March 19, 2016.
 What a fabulous opportunity to promote the bird sanctuary and what an honor to have her video chosen!
 Some of Shirley's video footage collection, filmed here in Avila Beach, California was used in a movie by award winning San Francisco film producer, Judy Irving, called “Pelican Dreams” which played in theaters coast to coast.
 Judy Irving also produced a well known film called, “The Wild Parrots of Telegraph Hill” and was an honored guest and speaker at the 2nd Annual Avila Beach Bird Sanctuary Day, February 20, 2016.

-As time moved on, and political personalities arose, unfortunately good things end.
-The temporary restricted holding account/fiscal sponsorship agreement with the Avila Beach Community Foundation had reached the end of it's utility and was closed, although verbiage appears as a line item on the original resolution from the County, it can not be rewritten, however, the ABCF is no longer taking donations on behalf of the Avila Beach Bird Sanctuary.
-Thus, future events, sadly, have all been suspended indefinitely.
-A non profit (using the same name) was formed by an individual outside of Avila Beach.
+As time moved on, and political personalities arose with their own agendas, sadly, good things come to an end.
+The holding account/fiscal sponsorship agreement with the Avila Beach Community Foundation was no longer functional and was closed, although verbiage appears as a line item on the original resolution from the County, it can not be revised, however, the ABCF is no longer taking donations on behalf of the Avila Beach Bird Sanctuary.
+Thus, future birding events, unfortunately, have all been suspended indefinitely.
+This in part as a result of a conflict of interest when a non profit was quietly formed by 3 people and discovered during a random internet search.
 The Avila Beach Bird Sanctuary founder, Shirley Goetz, has NO affiliation with this organization or any business the public conducts with them.

 Below are some internet listings for some events and news articles about the Avila Beach Bird Sanctuary relating to the story above.
 Although some links to documents and websites listed may no longer be active or available on line, the following website URL's can be retrieved anytime by using the Internet Web Archive/Wayback Machine, simply copy the URL, paste and click search.
 You can also try clicking directly on the links below: